Lucie Randoin

-Early life
+Early life and education

-Lucie Randoin was born Lucie Fandard on May 11, 1888, in Bouers-en-Othe, Yonne.
-She attended the École Normale Supérieure in Paris and went on to attend the University of Clermont-Ferrand and the University of Paris, where she received her Ph.D. in 1918.
+Lucie Randoin was born Lucie Fandard on 11 May 11 1888, in Bouers-en-Othe, Yonne.
+Her parents Arthur Fandard and Estelle Gauvin both worked in a bookshop in Passy.
+As a result of their early death, Lucie was forced to earn a living while continuing her studies.
+She attended the École Normale Supérieure in Paris and went on to study at the University of Clermont-Ferrand and the University of Paris, where she received her Ph.D. in 1918 with a thesis titled "Free sugar and protein-bound sugar in the blood" (Sucre libre et sucre protéidique du sang).
+In 1909, she was placed second in the competitive agrégation examination in natural science, becoming only the second women to receive the distinction.